ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 ### NIPoPoWs
 **NIPoPoWs:** [Non-interactive proofs of proof of work](http://docs.ergoplatform.org/dev/protocol/nipopow/) are essential for two reasons: Light Clients and Side Chains.
 Light clients, which consist of light nodes and light wallets, are efficient clients that do not need to hold the whole blockchain to verify transactions and enable efficient mobile wallets and faster miner bootstrapping.
 Clients can interact using only the block headers, thus reducing computational resources.
 Ergo has enabled NIPoPoW support since the genesis block.
 They can be applied to Ergo's blockchain with an easy-to-implement [velvet fork](https://www.coindesk.com/markets/2018/03/15/velvet-forks-crypto-updates-without-the-controversy/).
 NIPoPoWs can also be deployed to support PoW and PoS cross-chain communication.
 NIPoPoW implementations via *Velvet soft forks* enable **infinite scalability** via sidechains on top of Ergo.

 **State Channels (Hydra):** is a *peer-to-peer signing model*, and the design can work well for payment channels for simple purposes.
 The problem, however, is the state channels are pre-set contracts for which the participants are defined at the launch.
 New contract creation is needed each time a new participant wants to use the channel.
 In return, there is higher privacy and security but little flexibility for an open system.
-IOHK has published a new model called [Hydra: Isomorphic State Channels](https://iohk.io/en/research/library/papers/hydrafast-isomorphic-state-channels/) that introduces multi-party state channels by utilizing both on-chain and off-chain computations powered by the eUTXO design.
+IOHK has published a new model called [Hydra: Isomorphic State Channels](https://iohk.io/en/research/library/papers/hydrafast-isomorphic-state-channels/) that introduces multi-party state channels by utilising both on-chain and off-chain computations powered by the eUTXO design.
 Other novel state channel constructions should be possible as well.
 It would be good to apply off-chain techniques to applications like ErgoMixer.
 Ergo is mentioned in the [Hydra whitepaper](https://eprint.iacr.org/2020/299.pdf).
 Research and discussions are underway.

 ### Other Possibilities

 #### **Lightning Network:**

-possible due to the shared UTXO architecture utilizing Bitcoins, the Lightning network is also possible.
+Due to the shared UTXO architecture, utilising a Lightning network is also possible.
 Basically, in a lightning channel, two participants send their funds to a specific type of joint multi-sig wallet that allows them to create and enforce off-chain agreements.
 The network itself is just a bunch of these channels connected.
 You can then structure an off-chain payment across many channels, where none of the funds leaves any individual channel but shuffles around like an abacus.

 #### **Rainbow Network:**